fdelgadodelapuente/fdelgadodelapuente.github.io/research/tectonics.md

 ## **Crustal earthquakes and the seismic cycle**

-I am also interested in the use of InSAR to study active crustal deformation produced by both tectonic and volcano-tectonic processes.
+I am interested in the use of InSAR to study active crustal deformation produced by both tectonic and volcano-tectonic processes.
 Geodetic data can provides critical information not available by point source seismic inversions like the complexity of fault slip in the Earth's surface, evidence for complex rupture geometries and the role of magmatic fluids in aseismic deformation.
+InSAR also provides insights on large scale mechanisms of deformation across orogens.

 <img style="float: center;" src="/images/pichilemu2.jpg">

-Set of interferograms that cover the seismic cyle of the Pichilemu fault (black lines) in Central Chile.
+Interferograms that span the seismic cyle of the Pichilemu fault (black lines) in Central Chile.
 This fault ruptured in two Mw 7.0 eqarthquakes triggered by the Mw 8.8 Maule megathrust earthquake in 2010.
 Thr first interferogram shows no interseismic strain accumulation three years before the earthquake, the second and third interferograms show the coseismic rupture imaged by L-band ALOS and C-band ENVISAT data, and the last two interferograms show stress-driven afterslip triggered by the coseismic rupture during a time span of 3 months.

 <!--
  <img style="float: center;" src="/images/alos_aysen.png" width="500">